 From March to early November 2016, Wei Lih was seconded to the Hong Kong office of a leading English firm where she worked on two of the most complex and largest transactions (by deal value) involving Chinese companies listed in Hong Kong in recent years.

 Graduating with a first class honors degree in law, she subsequently completed a Master of Laws degree in Corporate & Commercial Law from University College London.
+She also completed the Oxford Fintech Programme developed by the Saïd Business School, University of Oxford in 2018.

 - Advised an affiliate of Creador, a private equity fund, on its acquisition of a stake in the businesses of Bake With Yen and Bake With Me, which together operated 15 outlets selling bakery products, baking ingredients, food, beverages and utensils in East and West Malaysia.